jon-jacky/Piety/editors/README.md

     from the *console* directory to get the commmand line one character at a time, instead of Python *input*.

+- **line5.txt, line20.txt**: sample text files for experimenting with
+    the editor.

 - **window.py**: defines Window class used by *edsel.py*

 Revised November 2015